teddywilson/shisito-markdown-validation/README.md

 [Jekyll](https://jekyllrb.com/) to host your content without having to worry about corrupted markdown files upon deployment.

+NOTE: this project is in early stages of development.

 ## Getting started

 1. **Add the Shisito Github action to your workflow.**